School of Education

 The Library will provide you with academic skills support via the Skills for Learning programme.
 You can attend workshops on campus or online, or ask for one-to-one help on a range of skills such as academic writing and referencing.
 1:1 online skills appointments are also available.

-The University Student Support website offers advice on a variety of matters (careers, counselling, Student Unions’ advice, etc.) You can also access these services by booking appointment with the SU, careers, counselling services, etc.
+The University Student Support website offers advice on a variety of matters (careers, counselling, Student Unions’ advice, etc.) You can also access these services by booking an appointment with the SU, careers, counselling services, etc.

 Course-specific support